Meet The Team

 Jerome Offord Jr., Ph.D.

-Vice President for Business and Administration, leads DJA operations and the consulting capacity.
+Former Vice President for Business and Administration at DJA, Jerome now serves in a consulting capacity and as the Associate University Librarian for Antiracism at Harvard Library.
 His unique strengths include years of experience navigating complex systems, cultivating and leveraging a broad and diverse network, and organizing groups and processes.
 Jerome has over twenty years of experience in higher education and non-profit management.
 His blended career has allowed him the unique opportunity to serve in executive roles in both academic and student affairs.

 Dr. Offord’s educational credentials include a PhD in Library and Information Science, with an emphasis in Managerial Leadership, from Simmons College in Boston, MA; two master’s degrees, in Library and Information Science from Catholic University of America and Student Affairs in Higher Education from Colorado State University respectively and, a Bachelor of Science in Agriculture from Lincoln University in Jefferson City, MO.